 A student is tardy to school if he/she is not in his/her homeroom class, when the tardy bell rings.
 The disciplinary consequences for tardiness are cumulative by quarter and outlined in the Discipline Code Enforcement Structure.
 Unexcused tardies will count toward unexcused hours.

-A reminder that the Tardy Bell rings at 8:40am.
+The Elementary Tardy Bell rings at 8:40am.

-VACATION POLICY (PLANNED ABSENCE) (Board Policy JED; JED-F)
+VACATION POLICY (PLANNED ABSENCE) (Board Policy JED)

 The Board does not believe that students should be excused from school for vacations or other nonemergency trips.
-However, the final responsibility for this decision will rest with the parents and they must not expect any work missed by their child to be re-taught by the teacher.
-If the school is notified at least five (5) school days in advance of such a trip, every effort will be made to prepare assignments for the student to complete while he/she is absent.
-Approval from the Principal using a Planned Absence Form must be obtained before the student leaves for a vacation.
-Students are prohibited from taking vacations during the last regularly scheduled week of a semester.
+The responsibility for such absences resides with the parent(s), and they must not expect any work missed by their child to be retaught by the teacher.
+If the school is notified at least five days in advance of such a trip, reasonable efforts are made to prepare a general list of assignments for the student to do while he/she is absent.

+Approval from the Principal using a Pre-Planned Absence Form must be obtained before the student leaves for a vacation.